Online Master's Degree Programs in Biomedical Diagnostics

 At the end of the program, graduates can seek out career opportunities in clinical laboratory support and management, quality systems, regulatory affairs, sales management, and account management.

 - Accreditation: Higher Learning Commission of the North Central Association of Schools and Colleges

 - Program length: 12 months

 The University of Southern California’s Viterbi School of Engineering has an online master of science program in medical device and diagnostic engineering.
-The program helps students gain an understanding of diagnostic techniques and medical devices, including medical product regulation.
+The program helps students understand diagnostic techniques and medical devices, including medical product regulation.
 The fully online program gives students access to the same faculty and curriculum as its on-campus counterpart.